rgattoni/VIO-project-with-Kimera_VIO/README.md

 # Demo Instructions
 Include all commands to reproduce the demo
 The first step to do is to collect data using respectively "Crazyradio" and Wifi of AI_deck.
-So connect via USB the "Crazyradio" to the PC and then turn on "Crazyflie".
-Now You should open a terminal and execute `$ cfclient`, insert the correct address, click connect and then select "save" and "write to file" the correct configuratiuon inside "Log block".
-In parallel with this, open another terminal and execute inside a virtual environment the following commands
+Secondly, connect via USB the "Crazyradio" to the PC and turn on "Crazyflie".
+Open a terminal and execute `$ cfclient`, insert the correct address, click connect and then select "save" and "write to file"  on the right configuration inside "Log block".
+Meanwhile, open another terminal and execute inside a virtual environment the following commands:

      $ cd aideck-gap8-examples/examples/other/wifi-img-streamer

      $ python3 opencv-viewer.py --save /path_dove_salvare_le immagini

-Now It is possible to get back the file.csv inside this path `~/.config/cfclient/logdata/datetime_del_file` and the file containing the images of the monocamera in `/aideck-gap8-examples/examples/other/stream_out`.
+It is now possible to get again the file.csv inside the path `~/.config/cfclient/logdata/datetime_del_file` and the file containing the images of the monocamera in `/aideck-gap8-examples/examples/other/stream_out`.

 The only way to run Kimera_VIO is to collect data in a precise path according to a specific order scheme.
-So folowing this commands in the work directory:
+So following this commands in the work directory:

      $ mkdir dataset